dataclay/event-scripts/README.md

 &nbsp;
 >**WARNING** Possible breaking changes!<br>
 As of Templater 2.7 the **"For all commands, use job details as arguments"** preference found in earlier versions is deprecated.
 If your application currently makes use of that preference, your registered event scripts will fail when you upgrade Templater to version 2.7. _You must now explicitly append arguments to shell scripts if they are necessary_.
-Verify that you are explicitly passing arguments to your scripts, especially if you dsare using Templater’s command line interface.
+Verify that you are explicitly passing arguments to your scripts, especially if you are using Templater’s command line interface.
 In the `templater-options.json` file, you can no longer use the `“job_detail_args”` property inside the `“bot”` object within the `“prefs”` object.

 &nbsp;
 # FAQs about Event Scripts